Patater/modern-cmake/README.md

 And it was a hard, ugly, transition that is still ongoing in some places, even today.

-I believe that CMake 3 had the bad luck to follow Python 3.[^1] Even though every version of CMake is insanely backward compatible, the 3 series was treated as if it was something new.
+I believe that CMake 3 had the bad luck to follow Python 3.[^1] Even though every version of CMake is insanely backward compatible, the 3 series was treated as if it were something new.
-And so, you'll find OS's like CentOS7 with GCC 4.8, with almost-complete C++14 support, and CMake 2.8, which came out before C++11.
+And so, you'll find OSs like CentOS7 with GCC 4.8, with almost-complete C++14 support, and CMake 2.8, which came out before C++11.

 You really should *at least* use a version of CMake that came out after your compiler, since it needs to know compiler flags, etc, for that version.
 And, since CMake will dumb itself down to the minimum required version in your CMake file, installing a new CMake, even system wide, is pretty safe.